 Insulating the tubing may also be an option.
-This, however, presents several challenges.
-First, the end of the tubing must remain sterile.
-The insulation will not be able to touch the end of the tubing.
-Second, because the physician requires access to certain points on the tubing, the straight length of tubing would be a very awkward shape to cover.
-An easier way to insulate the tubing might be to coil it and cover the coil as a whole.
-Further testing is needed to determine if coiling the tubing affects flow rate, as well as if tubing insulation is even necessary.

-A second way to ensure that the saline stays chilled until it enters the body is to cool the saline below 4° C but still above the freezing point of saline.
-As the saline warms during infusion, the temperature will rise to 4° C. Saline cooling tests are needed to determine the freezing temperature of saline.
+This, however, presents a challenge because the straight length of tubing is an awkward shape to cover.
+The physician also requires access to certain points on the tubing which means the insulation could not be one continuous cover.
+An easier way to insulate the tubing might be to coil the excess length in the middle and cover the coil as a whole.
+A flow rate test with coiled tubing showed that this had no dramatic effect on the rate of flow of saline through the tubing.
+A second way to ensure that the saline stays chilled until it enters the body is to cool the saline below 4°C but still above the freezing point of saline.
+As the saline warms during infusion, the temperature will rise to 4 °C. Saline cooling tests are needed to determine the freezing temperature of saline.